pluto0x0/hexo-blog/source/_posts/reinforcement-learning-lecture-19.md

 \end{aligned}
 $$

-> Note that this form is similar to
+> Note that this form is similar to that discussed in [Importance Sampling](/2024/03/24/reinforcement-learning-lecture-18/#Multi-step-IS-in-MDPs)